What is a Sponsor Licence?

 If your application is unsuccessful, get in touch with one of our lawyers and they will let you know when you can reapply and can help you to do this.
 Speak to them today on 0333 305 3612.

-The sponsorship certificate is an electronic record that you must assign to each non-EEA worker you hire.
+The sponsorship certificate is an electronic record that you must assign to each overseas worker you hire.

 You can apply for a sponsorship certificate for a new worker using the Sponsorship Management System (SMS) that you will be given access to once you have been granted your Sponsor Licence.

-You will need to pay a fee for each certificate that you issue, it costs £199 for Tier 2 certificates and £21 for Tier 5 certificates.
+You will need to pay a fee for each certificate that you issue, it costs £199 for Skilled Worker certificates and £21 for Temporary Worker certificates.

 Your Sponsor Licence will last for four years.
 If you want to continue to hire foreign workers after this period, then you will need to apply to renew your Sponsor Licence.